QUALINET/databases/_posts/2020-01-01-tu_delft_eye_tracking_release_2.md

   Link: http://mmi.tudelft.nl/iqlab/databases/TUD_Task_EyeTracking.zip'
 author: TU Delft
 categories:
-- Image
+- image
 citation: The eye-tracking data are publicly available to the research community.
   Please cite the following references if you use this database in your research [ALR10], [ALR10b].
-contact_email: null
-contact_name: ''
 database: TU Delft Eye-Tracking Release 2
+deprecated: false
 excerpt: ''
 external_link: http://mmi.tudelft.nl/iqlab/eye_tracking_2.html
-hrc: ''
-license: ''
-method: ''
 other: Eyetracking
 partner: true
 publicly_available: true
-ratings: 29.0
+ratings: 29
 references:
   ALR10: H. Alers, H. Liu, J. Redi and I. Heynderickx, "Studying the risks of optimizing
     the image quality in saliency regions at the expense of background content ",